eastlondoner/vibe-tools/README.md

 ### The AI Team

-- Perplexity to search the web and perform deep research
+- Web Search Agent: An agent equipped with web search (choose from Perplexity, Gemini, xAI or Groq models)
-- Gemini 2.0 for huge whole-codebase context window, search grounding and reasoning
+- Repository Context Agent: A large-context agent equipped with the entire codebase as context (choose from Anthropic, OpenAI, Gemini, xAI, Groq, Cerebras, OpenRouter, or ModelBox models)
-- Stagehand for browser operation to test and debug web apps (uses Anthropic, OpenAI, Gemini, or OpenRouter models)
+- Browser Automation Agent: An agent equipped with browser operation to test and debug web apps (choose from Anthropic, OpenAI, Gemini, xAI, Groq, or Cerebras models)
-- OpenRouter for access to a variety of models through a unified API (for MCP commands)
+- MCP Agent: An agent that can perform delegated tasks using MCP servers (choose from Anthropic, OpenAI, OpenRouter, or ModelBox models)

 ### New Skills for your existing Agent